Da-Gu-Gu-Gu/Da-Gu-Gu-Gu/README.md

 # 💫About Me :
 :telescope: I'm currently working on self imporvement

-:seedling:  I'm currently learning Nextjs,TypeScript And Japanese
+:seedling:  I'm currently learning Nextjs, TypeScript And Japanese

 :joy:       The boy looks like Nam Joo-hyuk